VoTT

+The VoTT source code is licensed under MIT License and available on GitHub.
+As of December 7, 2021, the project was no longer being maintained and its GitHub repository was made read-only.

 Overview

 VoTT is a React+Redux web application that requires Node.js and npm.
 It is available as a stand-alone web application and can be used in any modern web browser.

 Notable features include the ability to label images or video frames, support for importing data from local or cloud storage providers, and support for exporting labeled data to local or cloud storage providers.

 Labeled assets can be exported into the following formats: